j25tsang/Iowa-liquor-sales-sql-project/README.md

 •	Maximizing average order value and average basket size

 Data processing
-As the data is denormalized, the first step was to normalize the dataset so quering the data on Postgres SQL will be more streamlined and improve querying speed.
+As the data is denormalized, the first step was to normalize the dataset so querying the data on Postgres SQL will be more streamlined and improve querying speed.
 </pre>